 BENT is an event that is for “kinky youth.”
 We define that as “18, 19, 20’s & 30’s.”
 The age range for BENT is kinda like the pirate code – it’s more guidelines than actual rules.
 We don’t routinely card people at the door and turn them away if they had their 40th birthday yesterday.
 It’s about maintaining the energy of the event and helping the youngest attendees feel safe and among their peers.
 So generally speaking, youthful people in their 40’s who come with partners who do fit in our age range are welcome.
 Please respect the “specialty” nature of the event and consider if it is a good fit for you.
 To preserve the energy of the event, we reserve the right to screen at the door for age and knowledge about the event/venue.

 Regardless of age, violations of the consent culture we work to create, which include an attendee making others at the event uncomfortable (being “creepy”) will not be tolerated.
 We are dedicated to providing an environment of enthusiastic consent, free from harassment.
 Violations include inappropriate & unwanted comments, infringing on personal space, touching (person or property) without explicit permission, etc. We now offer a dungeon orientation before the event, “charter” at the door to go over the rules, and multiple posters around the space that succinctly review elements of dungeon etiquette… so ignorance really is no excuse.
-If you’ve never been to a dungeon before, attend our orientation and read about dungeon etiquette and rules before you come – this is a good starting place.
+If you’ve never been to a dungeon before, attend our orientation, check out this free video on Kink Academy and read about dungeon etiquette and rules before you come – this is a good starting place.

 How to report a problem